rigolepe/faceblur_container/README.md

 exit $retVal
 ```

-You may want to re-encode the resulting video with:
+You may want to re-encode the resulting video to compress it or change the codec, using:

 `docker run -it --rm -v $(pwd):/work faceblur ffmpeg -i video_blur.mp4 -vcodec libx264 -crf 23 video_blur_enc.mp4`